 Luckily, there are still lots of ways to have fun this summer without blowing your budget.
 Check out these free or inexpensive ideas for summer activities that will save you money while still ensuring everyone has fun.

-Camping anyone?
-Instead of traveling and staying in hotels on vacation, consider borrowing or renting a tent and camping instead, the rental of a lot is usually much cheaper than a hotel or motel, and you can make your own food, saving you lots of money on costly restaurants.
+- Go camping.
+Instead of traveling and staying in hotels while on vacation, consider borrowing or renting a tent and camping instead.
+A campsite rental is typically a lot cheaper than a hotel or motel, and you can make your own food, saving you lots of money on costly restaurants.

-Buy Local.
-Look at activities offered by your local city or town.
-Most regions offer lots of activities and events for families and children of all ages including summer day camps which keep kids doing physical or educational activities.
+- Stay local.
+Look at activities offered by your city or town.
+Most regions offer lots of activities and events for families and children of all ages, including summer day camps, which keep kids doing physical or educational activities.

-Remember.
-Groups like the YMCA, Boys and Girls clubs and other community organizations offer programs and activities that can be subsidized for low income families and/or for families with multiple children so that kids can still participate at a reduced cost.
-It is always worth checking out what programs are in your community and if you are eligible for cost savings.
+Remember that groups like the YMCA, Boys and Girls Clubs and other community organizations offer programs and activities that can be subsidized for low-income families and/or for families with multiple children so that kids can still participate at a reduced cost.
+It’s always worth checking out what programs are in your community and if you are eligible for cost savings.